oliveralonzo/oliveralonzo.github.io/src/components/details.md

 ## Research

 My work focuses on Computing **Accessibility** and **Human-Computer Interaction (HCI)**.
+My research focuses on increasing access to digital information and multimedia for people with sensory disabilities, with particular expertise on designing technologies with and for people who are Deaf or Hard-of-Hearing (DHH).

-My research includes the application of automatic text simplification tools to assist online reading by people who are Deaf or Hard-of-Hearing, as well as tools to assist American Sign Language learners.
-I focus on the user-centric design and evaluation of such tools, as well as the evaluation metrics of the performance of underlying technologies that power them.
+Prior work, for example, includes the design and evaluation of automatic text simplificiation tools to provide reading assistance for people who are DHH, tools to assist American Sign Language learners, and ways to caption non-speech sounds in online videos.
+Current projects span  multimedia accessibility, reading support, access to reliable information, and communication through emerging surfaces (e.g. virtual reality).

 ## Fun Facts